-1University of Connecticut

-2Affiliation not available

-Date of publication xxxx 00, 0000, date of current version xxxx 00, 0000.

-Digital Object Identifier 10.1109/ACCESS.2017.DOI
+Received February 27, 2020, accepted March 14, 2020, date of publication March 23, 2020, date of current version April 7, 2020.
+Digital Object Identifier 10.1109/ACCESS.2020.2982407

-On the Identification of Noise Covariances and Adaptive Kalman Filtering: A New Look at a 50 Year-old Problem
+On the Identification of Noise Covariances and Adaptive Kalman Filtering: A New Look at a 50 Year-Old Problem

-LINGYI ZHANG1, DAVID SIDOTI2, ADAM BIENKOWSKI1, KRISHNA R. PATTIPATI1, (Fellow, IEEE), YAAKOV BAR-SHALOM1, (Fellow, IEEE), DAVID L. KLEINMAN1, (Fellow, IEEE)
+LINGYI ZHANG®, DAVID SIDOTI, ADAM BIENKOWSKI, KRISHNA R. PATTIPATI®, (Life Fellow, IEEE), YAAKOV BAR-SHALOM®, (Life Fellow, IEEE), AND DAVID L. KLEINMAN, (Life Fellow, IEEE)

-1Dept. of Electrical and Computer Engineering, University of Connecticut, Storrs, CT 06269 USA (e-mail:krishna.pattipati@uconn.edu)

-2Marine Meteorology Division, US Naval Research Laboratory, Monterey, CA 93940 USA (e-mail:david.sidoti@nrlmry.navy.mil)
+Department of Electrical and Computer Engineering, University of Connecticut, Storrs, CT 06269, USA U.S. Naval Research Laboratory, Marine Meteorology Division, Monterey, CA 93943, USA

-Corresponding author: Lingyi Zhang (e-mail: lingyi.zhang@uconn.edu).
+Corresponding author: Lingyi Zhang (lingyi.zhang@uconn.edu)

-This work was supported in part by the U.S. Office of Naval Research and US Naval Research Laboratory under Grants #N00014-18-1-1238, #N00173-16-1-G905 and #HPCM034125HQU.
-Research of Sidoti is supported by a Karles Fellowship Award at the Naval Research Laboratory in Monterey, CA. Research of Pattipati is also partially supported by a Space Technology Research Institutes grant (number 80NSSC19K1076) from NASA's Space Technology Research Grants Program.
+This work was supported in part by the U.S. Office of Naval Research and U.S. Naval Research Laboratory under Grant N00014-18-1-1238, Grant N00173-16-1-G905, and Grant HPCM034125HQU.
+The work of David Sidoti was supported by a Karles Fellowship Award at the Naval Research Laboratory in Monterey, CA, USA.
+The work of Krishna R. Pattipati was supported in part by the Space Technology Research Institutes from NASA's Space Technology Research Grants Program under Grant 80NSSC19K1076.

 ABSTRACT The Kalman filter requires knowledge of the noise statistics; however, the noise covariances are generally unknown.
 Although this problem has a long history, reliable algorithms for their estimation are scant, and necessary and sufficient conditions for identifiability of the covariances are in dispute.
 We address both of these issues in this paper.
 We first present the necessary and sufficient condition for unknown noise covariance estimation; these conditions are related to the rank of a matrix involving the auto and cross-covariances of a weighted sum of innovations, where the weights are the coefficients of the minimal polynomial of the closed-loop system transition matrix of a stable, but not necessarily optimal, Kalman filter.
 We present an optimization criterion and a novel six-step approach based on a successive approximation, coupled with a gradient algorithm with adaptive step sizes, to estimate the steady-state Kalman filter gain, the unknown noise covariance matrices, as well as the state prediction (and updated) error covariance matrix.
 Our approach enforces the structural assumptions on unknown noise covariances and ensures symmetry and positive definiteness of the estimated covariance matrices.
 We provide several approaches to estimate the unknown measurement noise covariance R via post-fit residuals, an approach not yet exploited in the literature.
 The validation of the proposed method on five different test cases from the literature demonstrates that the proposed method significantly outperforms previous state-of-the-art methods.
-It also offers a number of novel machine learning motivated approaches, such as sequential (one sample at a time) and mini-batch-based methods, to speed up the computations.
+It also offers a number of novel machine learning motivated approaches, such as sequential (one sample at a time) and mini-batchbased methods, to speed up the computations.

-INDEX TERMS adaptive filtering, Kalman filter, minimal polynomial, noise covariance estimation, adaptive gradient descent.
+INDEX TERMS Adaptive filtering, Kalman filter, minimal polynomial, noise covariance estimation, adaptive gradient descent.

-I INTRODUCTION
+I. INTRODUCTION

-The Kalman filter (KF) [23] is the optimal state estimator for linear dynamic systems driven by Gaussian white noise with measurements corrupted by Gaussian white noise 1.
+The Kalman filter (KF) [23] is the optimal state estimator for linear dynamic systems driven by Gaussian white noise with measurements corrupted by Gaussian white noise.
 In the classical design of a Kalman filter, the noise covariance matrices are assumed known and they, along with the system dynamics, determine the achievable filter's accuracy.
 However, in many practical situations, including noisy feature data in machine learning, the statistics of the noise covariances are often unknown or only partially known.
 Thus, noise identification is an essential part of adaptive filtering.
 Adaptive filtering has numerous applications in engineering [36], machine learning [9], econometrics [11], weather forecasting [10], [20], [35], [46], to name a few.